imaantaheri/labeled_traffic_data/README.md

 ## Analysis of the labels in time series view

 A part of the data from one location is selected and points with more than 70% of anomaly probability are spotted on it.
-As we can see, looking at the data,with benefiting from the TP-FDS, not only improves the labeling speed, but also results in a more precise labeling outcomes.
+As we can see, looking at the data, with benefiting from the TP-FDS, not only improves the labeling speed, but also results in a more precise labeling outcomes.
 Selection of all anomalies are justifyable (see the below figure).

 ![image](https://user-images.githubusercontent.com/112522995/211432048-dbd49049-33ec-4db6-a45c-64557d0b2795.png)